La Push, Washington: Arts and culture

 A view from one of La Push's cabins at the Quileute Oceanside Resort.

 Culture

 La Push is a village of the Quileute Tribe.
 All of the businesses are owned by the tribe.
 The Quileute Tribe has revived many of its traditional skills and crafts, which are taught at school along with the Quileute language.
-It is an isolate language, unrelated to any root language in the world, and one of only five in the world without nasal sounds.
+It is a language isolate, unrelated to any root language in the world, and one of only five in the world without nasal sounds.

 Festivals and events

 The popular Quileute Days take place July 17–19 in La Push.
 The tribal celebration, which is a synthesis of cultural heritage and modern lifestyle, includes a fireworks display, a traditional salmon bake, dancing and songs, field sports, a horseshoe tournament, arts and craft display, and food concessions.

 Tourism and recreation

 In the 21st century, La Push has oceanfront resorts, a seafood company, fish hatchery, and a revamped marina.
 Since the early 21st century, the tribe has grown more interested in tourism.

 The Pacific Northwest National Scenic Trail passes through La Push on the way to its western terminus at Cape Alava.

 La Push garners a good amount of tourism partially due to the success of the Twilight novel series in which the town is one of the primary locations, and in which the Quileute Tribe and their traditions are incorporated.